openml/OpenML/docs/docs/benchmark.md

 	  // now use: rl.getRuns() ...
     ```

+??? note "R example"
+    ```
+    TODO
+    ```

-## Creating new benchmark suites
+### Creating new benchmark suites
-The set of datasets on OpenML.org can <a href="https://www.openml.org/new/data">easily be extended</a>, and additional OpenML benchmark suites,
-e.g., for regression and time-series data, can easily be created by defining sets of datasets according to specific needs.
+Additional OpenML benchmark suites can be created by defining the precise set of tasks, as well as a textual description.
+New datasets first need to be <a href="https://www.openml.org/new/data">registered on OpenML</a> and tasks need to be created on them.

 ??? note "Python example"
     ```python
     import openml

     # find 250 tasks that we are interested in, e.g., the tasks that have between